Next time someone asks me for honeymoon ideas err— in terms of where to go, that is—I would wholeheartedly recommend Campania.

 “There is no spot in the world with such delightful possibilities of repose as this little isle” Charles Dickens in Capri.

-From Salerno, take the morning ferry to Capri Islands (if it’s summertime and they are running, else take the sitabus).
-The journey from Molo Manfredi dock to Capri takes about 2 hours over picturesque waters and costs ~18 Euros one way (this may change).
+From Salerno, take the morning ferry to Capri Islands (if it’s summertime and they are running, else take the Sitabus).
+The journey from Molo Manfredi dock to Capri takes about 2 hours over picturesque waters.
+It costs ~18 Euros one way (this may change).
 The ferry also stops at Amalfi and Positano.
 The trip along the coast is dotted with delightful little islands, colorful houses perched on top in layers that make the mountains.

 Travel to Capri by the waterways is the best and nicest way.
 The only drawback is the last time for the ferry to return from Capri is 4:30 p.m. (the last I know of), which if you’ve been to Capri, will realize is criminally short.
 After the ferry drops you at Marina Grande, buy another EUR 2 bus ticket to go to Capri.
 You can also take a funicular or walk to reach Capri.
 Here is a link to know how to get around in Capri.